505th CCW provides ACE C2 training to 20th FW, accelerating change at the tactical level

 |0

-This work, 505th CCW provides ACE C2 training to 20th FW, accelerating change at the tactical level [Image 2 of 2], by Debora Henley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 505th CCW provides ACE C2 training to 20th FW, accelerating change at the tactical level, by Debora Henley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-505th CCW provides ACE C2 training to 20th FW, accelerating change at the tactical level

 LEAVE A COMMENT